groovy-tutorial/groovy-tutorial/manuscript/10/10_10_OtherTopics.md

 ## Static Compilation

-The `@groovy.transform.CompileStatic` annotation

-{lang=Java}
-    @groovy.transform.CompileStatic
-    class Person {
-        Integer id

-        Integer getId() {id}
-    }

-    def pete = new Person(id: 12)
-    println pete.id
+The `@groovy.transform.CompileStatic` annotation combines the functionality of `@groovy.transform.TypeChecked` with direct method invocation.
+Essentially, this removes the need for the Groovy runtime to be involved when using statically compiled classes and methods.

 For more information please refer to the [Static compilation](http://docs.groovy-lang.org/latest/html/documentation/#_static_compilation) section in the Groovy documentation.
 Cédric Champeau's [10 things your static language can’t do](http://melix.github.io/blog/2014/12/10-things-static-cant-do.html) and
-Vinay Prajapati's [Compiling groovy code statically](http://www.tothenew.com/blog/compiling-groovy-code-statically) are also good reads.
+Vinay Prajapati's [Compiling groovy code statically](http://www.tothenew.com/blog/compiling-groovy-code-statically), and the [Java Performance Tuning Guide](http://java-performance.info/static-code-compilation-groovy-2-0/) are also good reads.

 ## Metaprogramming

 In the Shapes demo I touched very briefly on metaprogramming when I used the `propertyMissing` method to provide properties at runtime.
 That only glanced the surface of what's possible and, by digging deeper you'll discover how to:

-* Use the `invokeMethod` and `methodMissing` methods of `groovy.lang.GroovyObject` to let you class provide methods on-the-fly
+* Use the `invokeMethod` and `methodMissing` methods of `groovy.lang.GroovyObject` to let you class handle and provide methods on-the-fly
 * Intercept method calls with `groovy.lang.GroovyInterceptable`
 * Access another class's `MetaClass` to add methods